Trang Entry Requirements

 Required Vaccinations

-- Yellow Fever - only required if arriving from a country with risk of yellow fever transmission.
-Not required for most travelers.
+- Yellow Fever vaccination certificate required for travelers arriving from countries with risk of Yellow Fever transmission.

 Recommended Vaccinations

-- Japanese Encephalitis - for extended stays or rural travel
+- Japanese Encephalitis (for rural travel during transmission season)

 Health Insurance